IIJJ22GG/resource-pack-credits-datapack/README.md

 <hr>

-I, iijj22gg, claim all rights to this datapack, except those revoked by the "Creative Commons Zero v1.0 Universal" license as described in the LICENSE file. <br> That is, suggestions are welcome.
+I, iijj22gg, claim all rights to this datapack, except those revoked by the "Creative Commons Zero v1.0 Universal" license as described in the LICENSE file. <br> That is, feedback and suggestions are welcome.